-Our first stop will be a local roadside warung (café) famous for its babi guling (rotisserie-cooked suckling pig).
+Then will visit a warung (café) famous for its babi guling (rotisserie-cooked suckling pig).
 Your guide will order for you a shared dish for two people and explain all that appears on the plate before you — which will have maybe five or six different elements.
 Don’t forget to buy some pork crackling!

-From there, it’s back into the VW Kombi and we’ll head to the largest local Eat Street in Bali, tucked just behind the major tourist area and easy to get to — but oh-so local!
+From there, we drive to a local Eat Street in Bali, tucked just behind the major tourist area and easy to get to — but oh-so local!
 We’ll start at the top of the street, where your expert guide will escort you through the numerous small warungs and stalls, picking out things for us to eat as we go.

 The street here is jam-packed with motorbikes and cars, and the later it gets, the busier it becomes; we go a little early to make sure we can get into the places we want.
 Of course, your guide is also an expert on local food, and will explain to you the food and traditions of what is on offer.

-Inclusions: Local English-speaking guide, bottle of water on arrival, meals as per itinerary (1 soto ayam per person, shared babi guling dish, 1 dessert), VW Kombi transfer from meeting point to local markets and local Eat Street.
+Inclusions: Local English-speaking guide, bottle of water on arrival, meals as per itinerary (1 soto ayam per person, shared babi guling dish, 1 dessert), transfer by minivan from meeting point.

-Exclusions: Additional food and drinks, souvenirs and items of a personal nature, tips/gratuities for your guide.
+Exclusions: Additional food and drinks, souvenirs and items of a personal nature, tips/gratuities for your driver and guide

 Dress standard: Please wear comfortable walking shoes.
 Men should avoid wearing singlets/tank-tops.